Involved in a Hit and Run in Miami? (Everything You Need to Know)

 - Seek medical help immediately – Even if you don’t think you sustained an injury, visit a doctor to be sure.
 If you find out you suffered an injury later, going to the doctor right away can help your case later.

 - Call the police – Report the incident.
-Wait for them to arrive and describe everything in as much detail as you can remember.
+Wait for them to arrive and describe everything in as much detail as you can remember. (**NOTE – You don’t have to admit fault for the accident.
+You have the right to speak to an attorney before giving a statement to police or insurance adjusters.)

 - Take notes – List the vehicle’s color, make, and model, if possible.
 Taking down the person’s license plate number is a best-case scenario in these accidents but not always possible.